Generic Name: alemtuzumab (AL-em-TOOZ-ue-mab)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Campath is usually handled and stored by a health care provider.
-If you are using Campath at home, store Campath as directed by your pharmacist or health care provider.
-Keep Campath out of the reach of children and away from pets.
+Campath is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Campath, please talk with your doctor, pharmacist, or other health care provider.